Himie Voxman: Early life

-Himie Voxman was born in Centerville, Iowa, on September 17, 1912, to Morris Voxman and Mollie Tzipanuk Voxman.
-His parents were Jewish Ukrainian immigrants who moved to the United States three years before Himie was born.
+Himie Voxman was born Hyman Samuel Voxman on Semptember 17, 1912 in Centerville, Iowa to Morris Voxman and Mollie Voxman, née Tzipanuk.
+His parents were Jewish-Ukrainian immigrants who had fled from an antisemitic Russian Empire and settled in the Jewish community of Centerville in 1910.
 Voxman was the fourth of five children, with three older siblings who were born in Ukraine (which was then part of the Russian Empire).
-Until Voxman was in high school, spellings of the surname varied among family members, including Vocksman, Vakcman, and Vaksman.
+After his father's death, he was the only one out of his five siblings to not drop out of school.